aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation, kinetic|-1(26)
 |Save||

 **Description**: The caster affects the weather, shifting any and all of, visibility, precipitation, wind and temperature by two points in either direction.
-For example if it is an average spring day with no wind and no rain and good visibility, the caster can change the weather between "extreme wind" or "no wind", in addition it can affect other aspects, eg "extreme wind, extreme rain, extreme (no visibility)".
+For example if it is an average spring day with no wind and no rain and good visibility, the caster can change the weather between "extreme wind" or "no wind", in addition it can affect other aspects, eg "extreme wind, extreme rain, extreme(ly) poor visibility".
 This use of the spell cannot break seasonal/climate rules (eg, summer snowstorms on warm plains).

 Alternatively the caster can use the spell to affect only one aspect of the weather and move it in any direction, regardless of climate or season, such as changing extreme heat (even in a desert) into extreme cold.